Welcome to Colby! We’re here to help, so please Ask Us.

-- Use your Colby Card to borrow books and other items at any library, or to pay for photocopies or library fines.
+- Use your Colby Card to borrow books and other items at any library or pay for photocopies or fines.

-- Check your account or renew books in your online library account using your Colby username and password.
+- See what you have checked out or renew materials in your online library account using your Colby username and password.

 - Set up an interlibrary loan account to borrow books from other libraries.

-- Contact your subject specialist to learn how the library can help with your research and teaching.
+- Contact your library liaison to learn how the library can help with your research and teaching.

-- Use this form to request books, ebooks, films for purchase, or contact your subject specialist(s).
+- Use this form to request books, ebooks, and films for purchase or contact your library liaison(s).